-The purpose of this Northern Spotted Owl (spotted owl or NSO) sixteenth Annual Report is to present the results of surveys and analyses of management objectives for the northern spotted owl (Strix occidentalis caurina) on lands of the Humboldt Redwood Company, LLC (HRC) covered by the HRC Habitat Conservation Plan (HCP), U.S. Fish and Wildlife Service (USFWS, the Service) Permit TE828950-0.
+The purpose of this Northern Spotted Owl (spotted owl or NSO) seventeenth Annual Report is to present the results of surveys and analyses of management objectives for the northern spotted owl (Strix occidentalis caurina) on lands of the Humboldt Redwood Company, LLC (HRC) covered by the HRC Habitat Conservation Plan (HCP), U.S. Fish and Wildlife Service (USFWS, the Service) Permit TE828950-0.

-The reporting period is from 1 January 2014 to 1 January 2015, and covers surveys conducted from March to August 2014.
-The year 2014 was the sixteenth year of surveys and monitoring under the Northern Spotted Owl Conservation Plan (HCP §6.2).
+The reporting period is from 1 January 2015 to 1 January 2016, and covers surveys conducted from March to August 2015.
+The year 2015 was the seventeenth year of surveys and monitoring under the Northern Spotted Owl Conservation Plan (HCP §6.2).
 Regarding annual surveys, or censuses, HCP §6.2.2 # 2 states: